feliixx/mongoplayground/README.md

 This playground is heavily inspired from [The Go Playground](https://play.golang.org)

-Editors are created with [ace](https://ace.c9.io/)
-JS code is formatted with [beautifyjs](http://jsbeautifier.org/) The documentation is styled using [github-markdown-css](https://github.com/sindresorhus/github-markdown-css)
+Editors are created with [ace](https://ace.c9.io/), and the documentation is styled using [github-markdown-css](https://github.com/sindresorhus/github-markdown-css)